-Hopping from stone to stone, feeling like Indiana Jones, my favourite places to see in any country are the crumbling ruins.
-The red brick pagodas at Ayuthaya should be on everyone's tick list.
+Hopping from stone to stone, feeling like Indiana Jones, my favorite places to see in any country are the crumbling ruins.
+The red brick pagodas at Ayutthaya should be on everyone's tick list.
 The former royal capital of Siam is steeped in religious and cultural history.
 My guide was particularly great at bringing the site to life and I am glad I had an extra battery for my camera.
-It is worth mentioning that the ruins of the most important buildings have been largely reconstructed but, in my opinion, this only enhances your viewing experience of its past splendour.
+It is worth mentioning that the ruins of the most important buildings have been largely reconstructed but, in my opinion, this only enhances your viewing experience of its past splendor.

 “It was more than bamboo and nails, more than four walls and a roof, it was the chance to build not just a house but a first time home.”

 The above quote is taken from Hannah’s travel diary in Thailand and Cambodia.
 It describes a group of determined people who built forty houses in rural Cambodia.
-It was on this journey that Hannah discovered her enthusiasm for travelling in South East Asia.
+It was on this journey that Hannah discovered her enthusiasm for traveling in Southeast Asia.

 Upon returning to the UK, Hannah joined Audley to share the knowledge and admiration she has for Southeast Asia.
 Hannah enjoys all things creative and active such as taking photographs or making birthday cards, or climbing on rocks and running around a netball court.

 Start planning your trip to Southeast Asia with Hannah

 - Make an inquiry